EVOLUTION OF RELIGIOSITY & HUMAN COALITIONAL PSYCHOLOGY

 An impressive array of human cognitive traits were selected for in the context of contractual reciprocity and other basic aspects of human ecology, which contribute to cross-cultural religious drives and experiences.
 These cognitive traits (1) guide our extraordinarily flexible subjective perceptions of reality, (2) modulate the dynamics of our life-sustaining coalitions, (3) underpin the formation and communication of credible (hard-to-fake) social commitments and personal needs, (4) control our moral deliberations and reasoning about relationships, and (4) are pivotal in canalizing systems of rules governing social exchange contracts.
 We shall also consider religiosity's possible adaptive significance for the generation of willpower, enhanced intelligence, and improved health.

-Here is another discussion, on the Nature web site, that is in line with the spirit of the course.
-I do not think "group selection" processes produce genetic evolution, but fierce cultural group selection does occur, and religious groups have tended to win out in worldwide cultural competitions.
+I do not think that so-called "group selection" processes produce genetic evolution, but fierce cultural group selection does occur, and religious groups have tended to win out in worldwide cultural competitions.
 Culture is recognized in modern Darwinism as an aspect of the human evolutionary environment, so it naturally effects genetic evolution.
 I bring up these added points to alert students to the fact that all manner of cultural considerations are perfectly subject to modern biological analysis, as will be evident in this course.

 I emphasize questioning.
 Student-to-professor and sincere respectful student-to-student questions and challenges always will be encouraged.
 Such interchanges will reflect the fact that this is a science course, which necessitates the cooperative sharing of alternative reasoned viewpoints, all offered in a comradely spirit of devising tests of opposing propositions about religion as a natural phenomenon.
 The content of our discussions, partly, will derive from a required Course Journal.
 These should be used to keep track of thoughts and questions concerning the course that come up between class meetings.
 Ponderings recorded in your Journals should be in front of you during every class to help you bring up things of special interest to you.
 Your journals also will be handed in, electronically, at the end of the course.
 Journals, and especially, your active use of them in class, will account for a portion of your final grade.